Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 # save.image("SS2_ZINBSBM_N75_K3_Fixed_K5_T40000_1_prior_p_Beta_1_9.RData")
 ```

-And the $K=3$ case as well as the example summarizing processes are also similar, so we plan not to provide more explanations for the code below.
+And the $K=3$ case as well as the example summarizing processes are also similar, so we propose not to provide more explanations for the code below.
-The code illustrated here just aims to make everything more convenient for the reader to recover the work.
+The code illustrated here just aims to make everything more convenient for the readers to recover the work.

 ``` r
 # Simulation study 2: apply the ZINB-SBM Metropolis within Gibbs algorithm for fixed K = 3, N = 75, T = 40000, Round 1 with p prior Beta(1,9)